dunkelfrosch/docker-confluence/README.md

 ## Installation-Method 2, via Docker Compose (simple)
-The following steps will show you an alternative way of Confluence service container installation using Docker Compose
+The following steps will show you an alternative way of your Confluence service container installation using Docker Compose

 1) checkout this repository